 2019 Annual Professional Development Conference

 Each year, NAHO polls the attendees at its Professional Development Conference regarding the cities in which they'd like NAHO to host a conference.
 We rotate the conference site between the Western states, the Central states and the Eastern states.
-Our 2019 Conference will be held in New Orleans, LA from November 4 to November 6, 2019.
+Our 2019 Conference was held in New Orleans, LA from November 4 to November 6, 2019.

 This annual gathering provides NAHO members, attorneys involved in the practice of administrative law and all who are involved in some aspect of administrative adjudication with training and professional development.
 It is an opportunity for networking and provides a forum in which to meet and discuss ideas and issues impacting the administrative hearing process.

 The Conference delivered an array of educational courses on general administrative law topics, elimination of bias, hearings practice, and specialized subjects such as decision/order writing, evidence (basic and advance), hearing management, ethical issues, alternative dispute resolution (basic and advanced) and many more timely subjects.